Cincinnati-Design-LAB/architour/src/content/buildings/serpentine-wall-at-yeatmans-cove.md

   Southern, Riverfest, that draws over 500,000 people and features a fireworks display choreographed to music developed by local radio station, WEBN.
 ---

+The wall was part of the city's initial efforts to reclaim the riverfont for public use.
+Much of the riverfront was previously occupied by businesses that relied upon river tansportation to move their resources and goods.
+The serpentine wall was the first development to allow the public to come to the river's edge.
+The undulating form was purportedly a reference to the famous indian burial mound in nearby Adams County, Serpent Mound.